 The Truth: Red, White and Black

 After Steve Rogers' participation in Project: Rebirth, the U.S. Army tested the early version of the Super Soldier Serum on 300 black soldiers.
-A married man and father to a newborn girl, Isaiah Bradley was a infantryman at Camp Cathcart, Mississippi in 1942, during the first year of the United States involvement in World War II.
-Bradley's platoon is among the 300 test subjects that were randomly chosen from the two of the all black battalions are Cathcart which were murdered after the 300 left for Project Super Soldier.
+A married man and father to a newborn girl, Isaiah Bradley was an infantryman at Camp Cathcart, Mississippi in 1942, during the first year of the United States involvement in World War II.
+Bradley's platoon is among the 300 test subjects that were randomly chosen from the two of the all-black battalions are Cathcart which were murdered after the 300 left for Project Super Soldier.
 Barbaric medical practices are performed on the subjects.
 The surviving seven were sent forward to Europe, one of their number dying on the boat ride to complications with the serum.
 The remaining six entered the war in July 1942.

 Bradley's only known costumed mission involved the destruction of the Nazi Super Soldier Project at Schwarzebitte, Germany in October 1942.
 Bradley steals a spare Captain America costume that had been set aside for Steve Rogers who was to lead the mission.
 He completed his mission, however he is captured and later interrogated by Hitler himself before being shipped off to Auschwitz.
 Bradley escaped and is taken in by the German and Belgian Underground Resistance.
-He is eventually able to sneak back to behind Allied lines in 1943, but receives a court-martial from the Army and a sentence to life imprisonment for stealing Captain America's costume.
+He is eventually able to sneak back behind Allied lines in 1943, but receives a court-martial from the Army and a sentence to life imprisonment for stealing Captain America's costume.
 Bradley served seventeen years and was released by President Dwight D. Eisenhower on the day of President John F. Kennedy's inauguration.
 Bradley was the only test subject to survive the war.

 He became an underground legend among the Marvel African-American community - he was their Captain America.
 Eventually, however, the serum's long-term effects damaged Isaiah Bradley, in his body and mind.
 He became childlike and began to disappear as a hero.
 It was then that he is discovered by Steve Rogers, who tracks him down and acknowledges his sacrifices and heroism.
 Isaiah Bradley remains as one of Cap's greatest allies - the black Captain America.
-He is the grandfather of Elijah Bradley, Patriot from the Young Avengers.
+He is the grandfather of Elijah Bradley, a Patriot from the Young Avengers.

 The New Avengers